 - Heat 1 tablespoon oil In a large heavy pan over medium heat.
 You don't want more than just a slick of oil for these fritters.
 Working in batches, scoop about ⅓ cup of the fritter batter into your palm.
 Form the batter into a ball using both of your hands, about the size of a golf ball.
 Place it on the pan and gently press it down just enough to flatten the top.
 Repeat with enough fritters to be able to easily flip them in the skillet.
 I cook only 3 at a time.

 - Allow to sauté about 5 minutes until the bottom edges begin to brown.
 Carefully flip them over using a spatula.
 At this point they should hold together very well.
 Cook for another 4 - 5 minutes until lightly browned on both sides.

 - Remove to a plate lined with paper towels, cover with foil to keep warm, and repeat the process with another tablespoon of oil.

 - These fritters are best served warm.
 Top with the kale, avocado and mango salad.

 Kale Avocado Mango Salad

 - Combine the avocado, mango, chile, green onion and kale in a large bowl.

 - In a separate small bowl, whisk together the lime juice and salt until the salt dissolves.
 Whisk in the oil.

-- Pour over the salad and toss, using your hands.
+- Pour over the salad and lightly toss.